Customize Consent Preferences

 “Peter, how do you think this contributes to the legend”…”Well it doesn’t really”

-“Peter, what do you think of the film posters”….”Pretty shit really, I’m glad I didn’t have to do them..I left that behind over a decade ago, I can’t think what Joy Division wuld look like now”
+“Peter, what do you think of the film posters”….”Pretty shit really, I’m glad I didn’t have to do them..I left that behind over a decade ago, I can’t think what Joy Division would look like now”

 Afterwards, we blagged a ticket off the same forgetful or forgiving Oriental vision to some West End red roped celeb tarts bar for free Japanese beer and shoulder rubbing with various ancient ghosts from the past.
 “Smoke either side of the red rope” said the bouncer, which seemed less designed to allow us maximum freedom and more an excuse for him to twat us either way.

-We don’t think we saw Marianne Faithful but we were puzzled how poncey journo chat-up lines are supposed to deliver the close-quarters limb entanglements when a dready next to us asked a posh bird “Have you smelled Marianne Faithful? she smells deeeeeeviiiiiiiiiiiiine” we certainly didn’t smell anything devine dahhhling so perhaps the fragrant Faithful was elsewhere.
+We don’t think we saw Marianne Faithful but we were puzzled how poncey journo chat-up lines are supposed to deliver the close-quarters limb entanglements when a dready next to us asked a posh lady “Have you smelled Marianne Faithful? she smells deeeeeeviiiiiiiiiiiiine” we certainly didn’t smell anything devine dahhhling so perhaps the fragrant Faithful was elsewhere.

 The bus ride home was memorable.
 Rain bucketed down and the bus skewed through deep channels spraying tar and froth over windows and pedestrians.
 The budget windscreen wipers failed to clear upright rivers from the windscreen, and lights shone green, red, amber and white through the rivulets.
 The miserable cunts even arranged the weather as a PR stunt.